triton-inference-server/server/docs/protocol/extension_generate.md

     so if an error occurs after the first response for the request, it can result in receiving an error object while the status code shows success (200).
-Therefore, the user must always check whether an error object is received when generating responses through `generate_stream`.
+Therefore, the user must always check whether an error object is received when generating responses through `/generate_stream`.

 ### Generate Request JSON Object